MiqueiasRihs/rick-and-morty-travel-plan/rick_and_morty_api/src/docs/v1/api-documentation.md

-# Documentation for Rick and Morty API - Milenio
+# Documentation for Rick and Morty API

 The following document describes the API methods available for the system.